columbia/egalito-artefact/README.txt

     ./shell.pl shell1.in
     # ...

-4. Test Egalito vs DynamoRIO binary fuzzing.
+4. Test Egalito vs DynamoRIO binary fuzzing. (drAFL has already been built and the target program already transformed with Egalito.)

     cd ~/scripts/afl-support/drAFL
     cat ../README.txt